-Using a Printable List of Prepositions
+Ideas for Using a Printable Preposition List

-- Ask your child to memorize the printable list of prepositions, so she will immediately recognize prepositions when she encounters them in a sentence.
+- Ask your child to memorize the printable list of prepositions so she will immediately recognize prepositions when she encounters them in a sentence.